sapiens/SqlFu/README.markdown

 Latest version: [4.0.0](https://github.com/sapiens/SqlFu/wiki/ChangeLog)

 ## Features
-* Think Ado.Net on steroids also featuring a strongly typed query builder (not LINQ).
+* Think Ado.Net on steroids with the addition of a strongly typed query builder (not LINQ).
-* Designed to increase productivity while maintaining simplicity
+* **Designed to increase developer productivity** while remaining simple to use and fast
-* Runs on any platfrom implementing NetStandard 1.6
+* Runs on any platform implementing NetStandard 1.6
 * All helpers have sync/async versions
 * Dependency Injection support for working with multiple databases/providers in the same app
 * Implicit transient errors resilience
 * Great for CRUD apps and for maintaining and querying the read model of CQRS apps
-* Lightweight
 * Supports: SqlServer 2012+ (Azure included), Sqlite.

 ## How SqlFu should be used